flutter-form-builder-ecosystem/form_builder_validators/README.md

 2. Translate the error messages

-Duplicate the contents of `intl_en.arb` (or any other ARB file) into your newly created ARB file, then translate the error messages by overwriting the default messages.
+Copy and paste the contents of `intl_en.arb` into your newly created ARB file.
+Then translate the error messages by overwriting the default messages.

 3. Generate localization code